MY CITY: LONDON

 My secret place: The Folly.
 Great restaurant, café and bar right by Monument tube station.
 Nice atmosphere no matter the time of day – always a safe card.
 Another secret is the area around Borough, just by the south side of London Bridge.
 Here you’ll find quaint little cafés and shops, plus a big food market that will have you hungry (and then stuffed) in no time. www.thefollybar.co.uk www.boroughmarket.org.uk

-My best advice: Like I said above, London is so much more than all the tourist traps.
+My best advice: London is so much more than all the tourist traps.
 Don’t make your stay one long queue.
 Find a map, google around and find some cafés, restaurants and/or bars to visit outside the very city centre.
 Try a rooftop one for a great view!

 My favourite shop: Wow, do you want the novel or just the short story?
 For “routine” shopping – try one of the Westfield shopping centres.
 All the big chains and more under one roof.
 For more personal gifts, try Spitalfields market.
 Here you’ll find everything from the handmade and unique to the mass produced and boring.
 You’ll soon learn how to spot the difference. www.uk.westfield.com/london/ www.spitalfields.co.uk